fawazahmed0/action-debug/README.md

 ## Thanks to

-God 🙏 (Remember be thankful to God)
+God 🙏 (Remember, be thankful to God)